Skip to main content

 Page settings

+Page settings can be accessed via the panel on the right-hand side which will be visible when clicking outside of the canvas or pressing the ESC key.
 The page settings tab only applies to the page you are currently viewing.
 Here you can:

 • Set meta settings, such as page name, image, and description